-The Tingbjerg housing scheme was designed by the Danish architect, teacher and writer Steen Eiler Rasmussen and the landscape was designed by C Th Sørensen.
+Tingbjerg housing scheme was designed by the Danish teacher, writer and architect Steen Eiler Rasmussen and the landscape was designed by C Th Sørensen.

-Building work started in 1956 and was completed in 1971 with 3,000 homes - mainly apartments in blocks that are three storeys high over half basements with service rooms - but there is one tower block and some single-storey homes along the west edge of the housing scheme.
+Building work started in 1956 and was completed in 1971 and by then there were 3,000 homes here with most in apartments in blocks that are three storeys high - over half basements containing service rooms - although there is also one tower block and a line of single-storey homes along the west edge of the scheme.

-In a recent government report - Ét Danmark uden parallelsamfund / One Denmark without a parallel society - this housing scheme is now designated as one of 16 ghettoes in Denmark where serious social problems have been identified and there is now funding with recommendations for intervention.
-These photographs were taken in January 2019 and show that the problems described in the government report are not about poor-quality housing or even about inappropriate or bad design and planning.
+Given the high quality of the design and the construction of the scheme, it is ironic that in the recent government report - Ét Danmark uden parallelsamfund / One Denmark without a parallel society - Tingbjerg is now designated as one of 16 ghettoes in Denmark where serious social problems have been identified and there is now funding with recommendations for intervention.